Is Mount Olympus snowsure?

 | September | 22 cm | 3.3 days |

-The average snowfall forecast during week 4 of May for Mount Olympus is 19 cm.
-There are typically 2.6 snowy days during this week.
-Mount Olympus expected weather and snow conditions during the last week of May at the middle elevation of the ski area at 1871m, based on historical averages over the last 18 years: At this time of year the normal freezing level (1972m) is similar to the middle elevation of Mount Olympus.
-On average, expect two or three days with snowfall per week in Mount Olympus at the end of May with a rainy day during this week of May happens about one year in two.
-Forecast model average snowfall for the week is 19cm.
-Daytime temperatures at the middle elevation in Mount Olympus during week four of May usually get above freezing (average maximum is 0.2°C) but nightime temperatures typically fall to -0.9°C degrees so expect freeze-thaw cycles.
-Expect the sun to shine on three out of seven days.
-Mainly light winds (average 22km/h) but you can expect the mean wind to reach 30km/h one day in this week.
+The average snowfall forecast during week 3 of July for Mount Olympus is 27 cm.
+There are typically 3.0 snowy days during this week.
+Mount Olympus typical weather and snow conditions during the third week of July at the middle elevation of the ski area at 1871m, based on historical averages over the last 18 years: At this time of year the typical freezing level (1633m) is close to the middle elevation of Mount Olympus.
+Based on long-term averages, there are three days with snowfall per week in Mount Olympus in the middle of July but rain is just possible at this time of year: you can expect on average one rainy day every 7 years during this week of July.
+Forecast model average snowfall for the week is 27cm.
+Temperatures should usually stay a few degrees below freezing.
+Average maximum temperature at the middle elevation in Mount Olympus during week three of July is -1.3°C while the average minimum temperature is only -2.5°C. On average, two days out of seven will have some sunshine.
+Mostly light winds (average 20km/h) are unlikely to affect ski lifts but the historical norm is for the mean wind to reach 30km/h one day per week.
+Calm, sunny and below freezing ideal weather days that follow new snow (bluebird powder days) occur on average one day every second year during this week but bluebird days that don't have fresh snow occur on average two days during this week every year.

 Snow History: Compare Resorts